 How Can I Register for the SAT?

-The first thing to know about registering for the SAT is that it should be completed by you, the student taking the exam, and not by a parent or a guardian.
+The first thing to know about registering for the SAT is that it should be completed by you, the student taking the exam.
+A parent or guardian can assist you, but you have the final responsibility for your registration.

 You’ll just need to follow these five simple steps: